 Focus on Chemistry

 Spend the summer in the heart of Boston living with a small cohort of like-minded undergraduate students learning about and doing exciting research.
-Nine students will be selected to participate on interdisciplinary research teams for ten weeks, including weekends, from June 6 to August 12, 2022.
+Nine students will be selected to participate on interdisciplinary research teams for ten weeks, including weekends, from June 6–August 11, 2023.

 This summer program immerses students in the world of research science, exposing them to various aspects of scientific investigation and careers via workshops, lectures, presentations and field trips.
 The program culminates in a research symposium, where students present their research.

 The NSF-REU program in Northeastern’s Department of Chemistry and Chemical Biology offers interdisciplinary research opportunities in Biochemistry, Organic, Physical, Computational, and Analytical Chemistry laboratories with an overarching focus on the theme of Catalysis.
 The multidisciplinary research areas represented in the department and will provide opportunities for students in the program to experience and discuss catalysis across the spectrum, from small molecule catalysts to enzymes.
 This is an important unifying theme through which students can be engaged in understanding chemistry from various perspectives through cutting edge research.

 This program is funded by National Science Foundation REU Site grant NSF CHE-1757078.

 - Free on-campus housing and meal allowance